Keystroke overlay

 The overlay

-In the editor, toggle the keystroke overlay on to show key presses as visual "pills" in your video.
-Modifier combinations like Cmd+Z are displayed as a single pill.
+In the editor, toggle the keystroke overlay on to show key presses as visual pills in your video.
+Modifier combinations like Cmd+Zrender as a single pill so you don't flood the screen.

 Customization